Supporters send FC Dallas off to Orlando - 3rd Degree

 Social distancing was the theme of the morning as players and staff boarded two 55-seater coaches and fans stood 6 feet apart outside the north gate at Toyota Stadium.

 After an earlier report regarding three new positive COVID-19 tests, it appears that Brandon Servania has returned and was eligible to travel.
 This is the first sign of Servania all week.
+Ryan Hollingshead was also in attendance and traveled.

 Fafa Picault was not present.
 Nor was Jesse Gonzalez, who is still in league protocols after allegations of domestic violence were raised.